-- 11.3.1 The Council does not apply any bonuses or performance related pay to its Chief Officers. - 11.3.2 The Council does pay all reasonable travel and subsistence expenses on production of receipts and in accordance with JNC and local conditions.
-The Council pays the HMRC recommended mileage rate of 45p per mile. - 11.3.3 Annual leave and bank holiday entitlements can be found in appendix 4. - The carry over outlined in the attached policy has been temporarily amended to reflect the changes in The Working Time (Coronavirus) (Amendment) Regulations 2020. - 11.3.4 The Council has a statutory duty to appoint a Returning Officer for specified Elections and Referenda.
-The Chief Executive undertakes this role and is paid for discharging these functions in accordance with prescribed fees.
+- 11.3.1 The Council does not apply any bonuses or performance related pay to its Chief Officers. - 11.3.2 The Council does pay all reasonable travel and subsistence expenses on production of receipts and in accordance with national and local conditions.
+The Council pays the HMRC recommended mileage rate of 45p per mile. - 11.3.3 The Council has a statutory duty to appoint a Returning Officer for specified Elections and Referenda.
+The Head of Legal & Compliance (Monitoring Officer) undertakes this role and is paid for discharging these functions in accordance with prescribed fees.